qlik-oss/core-website/docs/services/qix-engine/script_reference/trigonometric_and_hyperbolic_functions.md

-# Trigonometric and hyperbolic functions
+# Trigonometric and Hyperbolic functions

 ## cos